 - A header course should not start closer to the queen.

-In this arrangement of brick bonds, each course has optional headers and stretchers.
+In this arrangement of flemish bonds, each course has optional headers and stretchers.

 Each elective course begins with a header in the corner.